-The Fire Denyer is referred to as a ‘Hazard Activated Power Isolator’ (HAPI).
+The Fire Denyer is referred to as a ‘Hazard Activated Power Isolator’.
 Hard wired smoke detectors are connected to The Fire Denyer Controller.
 When a smoke detector activates, the Controller then:

-- signals all the smoke detectors to sound their alarms
+- signals all smoke detectors to sound their alarms

-- signals the power contactor to switch off power to the designated circuits – primarily the cooker or stove circuit, but including all ‘at risk’ circuits.
+- signals the power contactor to switch off power to the designated circuits – primarily the cooker or stove circuit, but can include other ‘at risk’ circuits such as kitchen power points.

 Any individual circuits can be protected by The Fire Denyer.
 Discuss your requirements with your installer.
-Changes can easily be made, even after installation.
+Changes can usually be made, even after installation.

 For use with gas cookers and heating, a suitable valve installed by a registered gas fitter can also be connected to the Fire Denyer controller, to shut off the gas supply.